2vg/mofuw/README.md

 - [x] routing (now support GET, POST, PATCH, PUT, DELETE, OPTIONS only, want to finish it early)
 - [x] ~~multi-thread (this need ?)~~

-Update:

-asyncFileRead has been deleted. please use synchronous file IO until it is implemented. perhaps i think synchronous file I/O is enough.

 ## Special Thanks
-- [jester](https://github.com/dom96/jester) (using jester's pattern and utils)
+- [jester](https://github.com/dom96/jester) (using jester's pattern and utils, and study macro)

+- Thanks a lot dom96, and all Nimmers !